jennego/portfolio/README.md

 ## To Do
 ~~1.
 Add menu and scroll spy/scroll to anchor~~

-2. Complete rest of portfolio dialog
+~2.
+Complete rest of portfolio dialog~

 3. Add more styling (background, portfolio)

-4. Add better read more to header slide, fix GraphQL and remove default starter things
+~4.
+Add better read more to header slide, fix GraphQL and remove default starter things~

-5. Complete rest of site content (about, etc)
+~5.
+Complete rest of site content (about, etc)~
 6. Add real content
 7. More styling.
 Maybe move all JSX styling into CSS files.
 Animation?
-8. Deploy to netify
+~8.
+Deploy to netify~
-9. Add contact form and social media links
+~9.
+Add contact form and social media links~
 10. Deploy again (for reals?)
+11. Fully mobile friendly

 Last step: use custom domain